eCook Meal

 MAKE THE PALAK SAUCE

 Return the pan to a medium heat with a drizzle of oil.
 When hot, fry the diced Onion for 6-8 minutes until soft and translucent.
-Add the sliced chilli to taste, the garam masala, and the grated garlic.
+Add the sliced Chilli to taste, the garam masala, and the grated garlic.
 Fry for a further 30-60 seconds until fragrant.
-Remove from the heat and stir in the yoghurt and Spinach.
+Remove from the heat and stir in the Yoghurt and Spinach.
 Transfer to a blender or food processor and blend until smooth.
 If too thick, gradually loosen with milk or water in 5ml increments.
 You may need to blend it in batches.
 Return the sauce to the pan and keep warm over a low heat until serving.

 CRISPY Halloumi